Continuing Education Activity

 After choosing the mode, the rest of the parameters have to be set on the ventilator.
 These parameters are the respiratory rate (RR), inspiratory flow rate (IFR), the fraction of inspired oxygen (FI02), and positive end-expiratory pressure (PEEP).
-Respiratory rate is generally adjusted to move towards normocapnia, or to offset severe acidosis.
+The respiratory rate is generally adjusted to move towards normocapnia or to offset severe acidosis.
 The inspiratory flow rate is how fast the inspiration is provided, generally expressed in liters/minute.
-FI02 is the fraction of inspired air and should be set to the lowest level to achieve an SP02 of 92-96%, as hyperoxemia has been shown to increase mortality in critically ill patients.
-PEEP is used to increase the functional residual capacity, and to stent open collapsable alveoli thus reducing atelectatic-trauma.
+FI02 is the fraction of inspired air and should be set to the lowest level to achieve an SP02 of 92% to 96%, as hyperoxemia has been shown to increase mortality in critically ill patients.
+PEEP is used to increase the functional residual capacity and stent open collapsable alveoli, thus reducing atelectatic trauma.
 Finally, all patients on mechanical ventilation should have the head of the bed elevated to at least 30 degrees and have continuous waveform end-tidal carbon dioxide (CO2) (ETCO2) monitoring.
 According to a 2016 Cochrane review on ventilator-associated pneumonia (VAP), "a semi-recumbent (30º to 60º) position reduced clinically suspected VAP by 25.7% when compared to a 0° to 10° supine position", however, they acknowledge that the data is severely limited.

 Issues of Concern

 When placing a patient on mechanical ventilation, there is a change in their natural negative pressure ventilation to one of positive pressure ventilation; this will affect the heart-lung physiology and can alter the patient's hemodynamic status.
-The addition of positive pressure ventilation increases interthoracic pressure.
-The increase in interthoracic pressure will lead to a decrease in right ventricular preload, and left ventricular preload and afterload.
+The addition of positive pressure ventilation increases intrathoracic pressure.
+The increase in intrathoracic pressure will lead to a decrease in right ventricular preload and left ventricular preload and afterload.
 It will also increase the right ventricular afterload.
-While these effects could have a minimal change on a healthy person's hemodynamics, it can cause profound alterations in the hemodynamics of a critically ill patient.
-For example, a patient in acute pulmonary edema will benefit from the reduced preload while someone in septic shock would not.
+While these effects could have a minimal change on a healthy person's hemodynamics, they can cause profound alterations in the hemodynamics of a critically ill patient.
+For example, a patient with acute pulmonary edema will benefit from the reduced preload while someone in septic shock would not.